 First derivative test

-The first derivative is the slope of the line tangent to the graph at a given point.
-It may be helpful to think of the first derivative as the slope of the graph.
+The first derivative is the slope of the line tangent to the graph of a function at a given point.
+It may be helpful to think of the first derivative as the slope of the function.
 When the slope is positive, the graph is increasing.
 When it is negative, the graph is decreasing.
-When the slope is 0 are referred to as critical points, and are points that might be local minima or maxima.
+Points at which the slope is 0 are referred to as critical points, and are points that might be local minima or maxima.
 The first derivative test involves testing the behavior of the function around these points to determine whether or not they are local minima or maxima.

-Given a differentiable function, the first derivative test can be used to find any local minima or maxima of the function through the following steps:
+Given a differentiable function, the first derivative test can be used to find the local minima or maxima of the function through the following steps:

-- If the first derivative changes from positive to negative at the given point, then the point is a local maximum.
+- If f' changes from positive to negative at x = a, then f has a local maximum at a.

-- If the first derivative changes from negative to positive at the given point, then the point is a local minimum.
+- If f' changes from negative to positive at x = a, then the point is a local minimum at a.